Charlie Day: Always Sunny in Philadelphia Creator Says You Shouldn't Just 'Do What Makes You Happy'

 Look, had the man asked me what eight times seven was there would have been an unbearable pause in the room.
 But he didn't.
-The interview went so well they offered me a job.
+The interview went so well that they offered me a job.
 Now this threw me a little.
 It was a real job.
 A big boy job.
 It was also more money than anyone had ever offered me for anything before.
 "Should I take it?
 Is this my destiny?
 Am I the next great financial genius?
-Should I come up with a plan B. Work in Boston a few years at Fidelity.
+Should I come up with a plan B?
+Work in Boston for a few years at Fidelity.
 Make enough money to have a cozy transition to New York."

 Well, I've always had a half-baked philosophy that having plan B can muddy up your plan A. I didn't take the job.
 I moved to the city.
 I bussed tables and answered phones.
 I lived in a basement apartment next to a garbage chute.
 The apartment was filled with cockroaches.
 I couldn't have made a better decision.
-Well maybe not the cockroach part.
+Well, maybe not the cockroach part.
 I should have found a different apartment.
 You'll find better apartments.
 Just avoid the trash area.

 There is an obvious lesson here about believing in yourself, and there is the plan A plan B stuff but forget all that for a second.
 I think the lesson is this.
 Had I worked at Fidelity I'm sure they would have fired me eventually.
 I'm no financial genius.
 I can barely do long division.

 But I didn't want to fail at Fidelity.
 And I didn't want to fail in Boston.
 If I was going to run the risk of failure I wanted it to be in New York.
-I wanted to fail in the way and place where I would be proud to fail, doing what I wanted to do and let me tell you ...
+I wanted to fail in the way and place where I would be proud to fail, doing what I wanted to do, and let me tell you ...
 I did fail.
 Time and time again.
 I was too short for this or too strange for that.
 I even had one casting director for a movie say "he'll never work in comedy."
 I was taking my punches but I was in the fight.
-That's a metaphor of course, I highly doubt I have any ability to take an actual punch.
+That's a metaphor, of course, I highly doubt I have any ability to take an actual punch.

 My second story is a story about creating your own opportunities instead of waiting for them to be given to you.
 After a few years in New York, my foot was in the door.
 I was working.
 I was doing bit parts in film and television like mail kid #1 and junky #2.
 I couldn't get that big break.
-After many, many failed attempts of getting cast in television something popped up.
+After many, many failed attempts at getting cast in television something popped up.
 It looked as though I was going to be offered a part on a big network show called "Life on a Stick."